YhemiO/CEH_encryption_web_app/README.md

 # Encryption and Decryption Web App

 This is a simple web application for encrypting and decrypting text using a password.
 The application is built using Flask and the Cryptography library.
+The Symmetric Encryption and Decryption Service Flask Application is designed to provide users with a web-based interface for encrypting and decrypting data using various symmetric encryption algorithms in the cryptographic library available in python.
+The application offers a user-friendly platform for secure data transformation, covering multiple encryption standards and key lengths.

 ## How to Run